fuzzymfx/fuzzymfx.github.io/content/neak.md

 SQLCoder is fine-tuned on a base StarCoder model.
 Defog was trained on more than 20,000 human-curated questions.
 These questions were based on 10 different schemas.
 None of the schemas in the training data were included in the evaluation framework.
 [Reference](https://github.com/defog-ai/sqlcoder)

 While these methods demonstrate effective performance, a notable drawback is their reliance on datasets to generate SQL queries.
-This poses a significant concern due to the potential sensitivity of the dataset.
+This poses a significant concern due to the potential **sensitivity of the dataset or schema**.
 Sharing this data with the AI layer could result in a breach of confidentiality, potentially compromising user privacy.

 ## RAG pipelines